desafinadude/dexi/README.md

 ## Storage

-Storage us currently set to use a S3 bucket
+Storage is currently set to use a S3 bucket

 ## Celery

+Celery handles text and entity/extraction

 ## Redis

 ## Flower

-Monitor tasks with Flower:
+Monitor celery tasks with Flower:

 ```
 http://localhost:5555/